Saint Library

 Congregation of the Oratory Founded

-Pope Gregory XIII formally recognizes the Congregation of the Oratory by papal bull on July 15; Giovanni Palestrina composes music for its gatherings, and the artistic form of the 'oratorio' takes its name from these meetings.
+Pope Gregory XIII formally recognizes the Congregation of the Oratory by papal bull on July 15; the gatherings — long enriched by sacred music, including works by Giovanni Palestrina — give their name to the musical form known as the oratorio.

 1595